GeneralBots/BotBook/book/chapter-01-run-and-talk.md

 gbapp and gblib are responsible for GeneralBots services in a Back-end development environment.

 2- The .gbui extension is assigned to the GeneralBots front-end development environment.
-Angular, Riot, React and HTML are responsible for the dynamic functioning of GeneralBots services
+Angular, Riot, React and HTML are responsible for the dynamic functioning of GeneralBots services.

 ### The Bot Factory